4kumax/masld-flavonoid-screen/Supporting_Information/README.md

-﻿# Supporting Information for MASLD Flavonoid Screen
+﻿# Supporting Information for Machine Learning for the Discovery and Development of Multitarget Flavonoid-Based Functional Products in MASLD

 This archive contains datasets, configuration files, and scripts required to reproduce the results of the manuscript.